brendanarnold/py-fortranformat/README.md

 - At present the library mimics the IO of the Intel FORTRAN compiler v.9.1 run on a Linux system.
 Differences to other FORTRAN compilers and platforms are generally minor.
-- The library should run on Python versions from at least 3.6
+- `pytest` requires at least Python 3.8.

 ## Development